Kyagara/crescent/README.md

 # Install:

-> The main directory for profiles and applications is `$HOME/.crescent/`.
+> The main directory for profiles and services is `$HOME/.crescent/`.

 ```bash
 cargo install crescent-cli